> MAYBE YOUR QUESTION COULD FIND AN ANSWER HERE

 Is it possible to induce a flow rate in your microchannels, with a perfusion system?

-Yes it is possible, you can control the flow rate thanks to the perfusion pack which has a flow controller, with a range going from 10nL/min to 5mL/min.
+Yes it is possible, you can control the flow rate thanks to the perfusion pack which has a flow controller, which can apply a flow rate ranging from 10nL/min to 5mL/min.

 How can I clean the molds?